Perfect with strawberries and cashew cream, this shortcake is light and not sweet balancing the sweetness of the berries.

 1 tablespoon sugar (evaporated cane juice)

-1/2 cup shortening: (I use Earth Balance buttery spread)
+1/2 cup shortening: (We use Earth Balance sticks)

 1 cup unsweetened soy milk